tradingstrategy-ai/trade-executor/README.md

 **Beta warning**: Do not use at your own risk.

-# Open on-chain data API
+# Open DeFi  API

-Open on-chain data provides basic web accessible endpoints for decentralised exchange and blockchain live data.
-This data is useful for websites, real-time candelstick charts, Telegram bots, live trading bots and similar.
+Open DeFi API provides server and browser accessible endpoints for decentralised exchange and blockchain live data.
+This data is useful for market data websites, real-time candel stick charts, chat bots, trading bots and similar.

 [Open the Swagger API explorer](https://tradingstrategy.ai/api/explorer/).